 Information from the Hunger in America 2014 study by Feeding America.

 Research shows that children who experience hunger face significant stress and challenges that can have a lasting effect on their physical, cognitive and behavioral development.
-In Northeast Louisiana, 28% of children are facing hunger.
+In Northeast Louisiana, over 26% of children are facing hunger.

 Hunger affects a child’s ability to learn and perform well at school.
 Children who experience hunger come to school ill-prepared to learn, are more likely to have trouble focusing in class, and may struggle with complex social interactions and adapt less effectively to environmental stress.